Mahoro's circling birdies in Mahoromatic apparently are real, as they can be seen by other characters.

 During one scene of Sonic the Hedgehog: The Movie, after Metal Robotnik crashes into the sea, Robotnik explains about his plans.
 However, when he mentions that Sonic "will have to fight something far more evil than Metal Robotnik," Sara hits Robotnik on the head, and stars circle Robotnik's head.
 This video has the entire scene.

 Pokémon Special had this trope sometimes.
 For example, in Yellow, Agatha's Gengar gets these when it gets hit by Dizzy Punch.
-Meanwhile, in Diamond and Pearl, Roark's Craindos gets circling Torchic after becoming confused by a Water Pulse attack.
+Meanwhile, in Diamond and Pearl, Roark's Craindos sees circling Torchic after becoming confused by a Water Pulse attack.
 In a later chapter, Diamond's Lickilicky (nicknamed Kit) sees circling Torchic after Sebastian's two Chinchou confuse him with Water Pulse after Sebastian stripped Kit from his Own Tempo with Weepinbell's Gastro Acid.

 In Pokémon special episode Big Meowth, Little Dreams, Meowth has circling Pikachus when he lands after being blasted off.

 One episode of Naruto has Rock Lee seeing little Sakuras dancing around his head after being hit by her; they then stop to pretend to flirt with him before they all punch him again.